So, why visit Italy?

 11. It’s not that expensive

 Among all European or western countries, a trip to Italy is not that expensive.
 Prices vary depending on the cities and regions, and obviously on the season.
 Being popular for beaches and sea resorts, Sardinia and Sicily are more expensive during summer especially for hotels and renting a house.
 In Rome prices also change depending on the season, even though being popular all year round, the difference is less than in other places.
-The same applies for other big tourist draws like Venice and Florence, always listed among the places to visit in Italy.
+The same applies to other big tourist draws like Venice and Florence, always listed among the places to visit in Italy.

 12. It’s a must-see destination

 Still wondering why go to Italy?
 That’s right, you need to visit Italy at least once in your life just because it’s a must-see destination.
-Not to brag about it, but with so much art, history and beauty, Italy has been a favorite destination for years.
+Not to brag about it, but with so much art, history and beauty, Italy has been a favourite destination for years.
 Such a wealth of options of places to see and things to do naturally makes it an easy travel choice.
 After your first Italy trip it’s up to you to decide if you want to come back or not, but here we are pretty confident you will.